Skip to content

 • Geomatics

-Usually, you'll need to have completed a surveying-related degree to be able to continue into postgraduate surveying-related education.
-Alternatively, you could do a geospatial and mapping science degree apprenticeship with a surveying company who you will typically then go on to work for.
+Usually, to continue into postgraduate surveying education, it will be compulsory to have completed a degree in one of these relevant areas.
+Alternatively, you could do a geospatial and mapping science degree apprenticeship with a surveying company who will most likely offer you a full-time role.
 They may offer opportunities for career progression, and you might be able to complete on-the-job training or professional qualifications to further enhance your CV.
 To become a chartered land surveyor you need to complete training with either RICS or the Chartered Institute of Building (CIOB).

 What skills will I need to become a land surveyor?

-There are many ways into the surveying industry, and you don't always need experience - this can be acquired on the job.
-However, you will need to be adaptable, and able to come equipped with (or learn) the following skills:
+There are many pathways into the surveying industry, and you don’t always need experience – this can be acquired on the job.
+However, you will need to be adaptable, and either be equipped with or prepared to develop the following skills and knowledge:

 • Solid mathematical skills